Book Review: The Slight Edge

 √ On the path to a goal you will be off-course most of the time.
 Which means the only way to achieve a goal is through constant and continuous course correction.

 √ Most of your life – 99.99 percent – is made up of things you do on automatic pilot.
-Which means I’d essential that you take charge of your automatic pilot’s training.
+Which means It’s essential that you take charge of your automatic pilot’s training.

-I find this book to have a lot of truth in it, and as I apply to my own commitment to building Jesus’ Kingdom, I am encouraged!
+We find this book to have a lot of truth in it, and as we apply to our own commitment to building Jesus’ Kingdom, we are encouraged!

 Dave